 <Property> <Name>rtpDePacketizerWrapper</Name> <Value>com.wowza.wms.rtp.depacketizer.RTPDePacketizerWrapperPortRecorder</Value> </Property>Note: If you already have an rtpDePacketizerWrapper property, replace it with this one.

-- Start the Wowza media server and start to play the stream that you want to record.
-Let the stream play for 5-10 minutes, and then stop the media server.
+- Start Wowza Streaming Engine and play the stream that you want to record.
+Let the stream play for 5 to 10 minutes, and then stop Wowza Streaming Engine.

 - Although the file that's recorded has a .ts file name extension, it's not a TS file.
-Instead, it's a custom format that we developed for debugging purposes.
+Instead, it's a custom format developed by Wowza for debugging purposes.

-- If you submit your recorded file to Wowza Support for analysis, be sure to include a copy of the appropriate .stream or .sdp file in use when you made the recording.
+- If you submit your recorded file to Wowza Support for analysis, include a copy of the appropriate .stream or .sdp file in use when you made the recording.
 If the incoming stream is RTP with audio and video, two files are recorded.
-We need both files along with the SDP file.
+Send both files as well as the SDP file.